In Brightest Day: Mental Disabilities and Comedy

 If you loved Tiger & Bunny like I did, I definitely recommend you read this lovely story.
 Check it out here at AO3.

-Oh, My Pop-Culture Jesus: The Divine Feminine
+Oh, My Pop Culture Jesus: The Divine Feminine

 Women often get screwed when it comes to being a Christ figure.
 Sure, if I was watching a movie about the actual historical person of Christ I would be a bit confused if Jesus was cast as a woman, but a Christ figure is just that, a figure.
 I don’t think anyone but perhaps crazed religious extremists would protest Aslan being a lioness instead of a lion, but alas, Christ was a man so I don’t blame anyone for constantly casting Christ figures as male.
 There is no harm in that and completely understandable.
 It does, however, leave another divine role open to women, one that doesn’t have a gender.